Have you ever wondered what happens if a real estate agent doesn’t perform as required? What happens if a real estate breaches his duties?

 Putting Our Experience To Work for You

 At the Law Offices of Mark Weinstein, our practice is real estate.
 We handle all aspects of real estate and real estate litigation.
 If you have a real estate issue, our experienced real estate attorneys can guide you and give you the legal advice you need.
-Contact us here or call us at 770-888-7707 to schedule your free phone consultation.
+Contact us here or call us at 770-888-7707 to schedule your phone consultation.